poornu1234/predict-flight-delay-using-r4ml/README.md

 # Predicting flight delay and building an ML pipeline using R4ML

-In this developer journey we will use R4ML, a scalable R package, running on IBM Watson Studio to perform various Machine Learning exercises.
+In this Code Pattern we will use R4ML, a scalable R package, running on IBM Watson Studio to perform various Machine Learning exercises.
 For those users who are unfamiliar with Watson Studio, it is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data.

-When the reader has completed this journey, they will understand how to:
+When the reader has completed this Code Pattern, they will understand how to:

 * Use [Jupyter Notebooks](http://jupyter.org/) to load, visualize, and analyze data.
 * Run Notebooks in [IBM Watson Studio](https://dataplatform.ibm.com).